 Northumbrian Water is also keen to talk to any customer who may be struggling to pay so that they can arrange more flexible payment plans.
 Contact the company to find out more.

-Free water meters Across England and Wales, about two thirds of water customers still pay charges based on the rateable value of their homes, but many could save money by having a water meter installed.
+Across England and Wales, about two thirds of water customers still pay charges based on the rateable value of their homes, but many could save money by having a water meter installed.
 Water companies install meters for free, and customers can try the meter for a year and switch back if they dont like it.1 If a meter cannot be fitted, companies can offer an alternative unmeasured tariff which may be lower than the current bill.
-A calculator to help customers work out how much they would pay on a metered charge is available on the Consumer Council for Waters website, www.ccwater.org.uk.
+Our water meter calculator can help customers work out how much they would pay on a metered charge

 Andrea Cook, Chair of the Consumer Council for Water Northern, said: With Consumer Rights Day coming up, we know that many customers are not aware of the extra services each water company provides, and we would urge customers to get in touch with their local company if they think they could benefit from any, or all of these schemes.